-Two semesters of clinical Practicum.
-Students apply the skills and abilities learned during the previous six semesters of the curriculum.
+Two semesters of clinical Practicum Students apply the skills and abilities learned during the previous six semesters of the curriculum.
 Students are assigned to an accredited hospital laboratory.

-BIOL 3910 Fundamentals of Hematology - Three hours lecture, three hours laboratory (4)
+BIOL 3910 Fundamentals of Hematology -

 Study of formed elements of the blood and the mechanism of coagulation, with an emphasis on normal development and routine evaluation of blood samples together with development of basic laboratory skills.
 The use of statistics in the analysis and interpretation of laboratory data is introduced.